email : rncarpio (at) yahoo (dot) com

 Before becoming an academic, I worked as a software engineer at several technology start-up firms.
 Here's my old resume.

-In this paper we introduce a novel method of proving existence of rational expectations equilibria (REE) in multi-dimensional CARA-Gaussian environments.
-Our approach is to focus on the set of parameters characterizing agents' beliefs.
-We show that this set is convex and compact; we then construct a continuous mapping from agents' initial beliefs, to optimal behavior given these beliefs, to equilibrium behavior; and then finally, to agents' updated beliefs after observing equilibrium.
-We appeal to Brouwer's fixed point theorem to prove that a fixed point exists, which must be a REE.
-We use this method to to prove existence of REE in a finite-agent version of the model of Admati (1985), which is a multi-asset noisy REE asset pricing model with dispersed information.
-Our method can prove existence in models that are not currently handled by the literature; it also can be applied to any multi-dimensional REE model with Gaussian uncertainty and behavior that is linear in agents' information.
+We introduce a novel method of proving existence of rational expectations equilibria (REE) in multi-dimensional CARA-Gaussian environments.
+Our approach is to construct a mapping from agents’ initial beliefs (which are characterized by a positive semidefinite matrix), to their updated beliefs, after reaching and observing equilibrium; we then show Brouwer’s fixed point theorem applies.
+We apply our approach to a finite-market version of Admati (1985), which is a multi-asset noisy REE asset pricing model with dispersed information.
+We present an algorithm to numerically solve for equilibrium of the finite model, as well as several examples illustrating the difference in equilibrium behavior between the finite and infinite models.
+Our method can be applied to any multi-dimensional REE model with Gaussian uncertainty and behavior that is linear in agents’ information.

 "Specialization in Investor Information and the Diversification Discount" with Meixin Guo